Why should girls participate in the Girl Scout Cookie Program?

 - Customers are

-not just buying a box of cookies, they are also supporting programs
+not just buying a package of cookies, they are also supporting

-that build girls of courage, confidence, and character, who make the
+programs that build girls of courage, confidence, and character, who

 Can people donate money instead of buying cookies?